zorbathut/dec/doc/quickstart/tldr.md

   // Def references are not limited to a tree structures.
 Defs can reference other defs in circles, reference other defs of the same type, and even reference themselves. public MonsterDef evolvedVariant = null;
 }

-// Classes that aren't derived from Def.Def will be recursively parsed.
-// There's nothing magic about either these classes or `Def.Def`-derived classes.
-You can have functions, static members, or anything else you'd normally want in a class. class Color
-{
-  public Color() { }
-  public Color(float r, float g, float b) { this.r = r; this.g = g; this.b = b; }

-  public readonly static Color White = new Color(1, 1, 1);

-  public float r = 1;
-  public float g = 1;
-  public float b = 1;
-}

-// Don't hesitate to make simple defs.
-Defs are lightweight and it's easy to add to them later. class SpriteSheetDef : Def.Def
-{
-  public string filename;
-}

-}
 ```